prabhuomkar/CMATERdb/README.md

 News coming for Tensorflow developers!

 ## The Dataset
-- **CMATERdb 3.1.1: Handwritten Bangla numeral database** is an balanced dataset of total 6000 Bangla numerals (32x32 RGB coloured, 6000 images), each having 600 images per classs(per digit).
+- **CMATERdb 3.1.1: Handwritten Bangla numeral database** is a balanced dataset of total 6000 Bangla numerals (32x32 RGB coloured, 6000 images), each having 600 images per classs(per digit).
-- **CMATERdb 3.2.1: Handwritten Devanagari numeral database** is an balanced dataset of total 3000 Bangla numerals (32x32 RGB coloured, 3000 images), each having 300 images per classs(per digit).
+- **CMATERdb 3.2.1: Handwritten Devanagari numeral database** is a balanced dataset of total 3000 Bangla numerals (32x32 RGB coloured, 3000 images), each having 300 images per classs(per digit).
-- **CMATERdb 3.4.1: Handwritten Telugu numeral database** is an balanced dataset of total 3000 Bangla numerals (32x32 RGB coloured, 3000 images), each having 300 images per classs(per digit).
+- **CMATERdb 3.4.1: Handwritten Telugu numeral database** is a balanced dataset of total 3000 Bangla numerals (32x32 RGB coloured, 3000 images), each having 300 images per classs(per digit).

 ## Get the data
 Script to download images and easy to use functions are on the way!